hoho/conkitty-route/README.md

 ## Introduction

-We have some URL in browser's address string and we want to render corresponding DOM.
+We have some URL in browser's address string and we want to render the corresponding DOM.

 Reality makes things a bit harder sometimes.
-Somewhere in between knowing URL and rendering DOM, we need to fetch some data.
-And we need to change DOM and fetch new data when URI is changed or HTML form is submitted.
+Somewhere in between knowing URL and rendering the DOM, we need to fetch some data.
+And we need to change the DOM and fetch a new data when the URI is changed or the HTML form is submitted.

-`conkitty-route` gives simple way to create single page application.
+`conkitty-route` gives a simple way to create the single page application.

 ### Simple example